You’ve tried everything you know to get more SEO traffic to your website, yet, nothing seems to be working, right?

 This is also true in online marketing.

-If you’re linking out to bad or phishing websites regularly within your content.
-The logical thinking is that your website credibility is questionable too.
+Suppose you regularly link to bad or phishing websites within your content.
+The logical thinking is that your website’s credibility is questionable too.

 And if you’re not interlinking your content together regularly.
 You’re not helping search engine crawlers to get around your web pages easily.

-Interlinking is what makes navigating through the site structure and inner pages possible for human visitors and search engine spiders.
+Interlinking makes navigating the site structure and inner pages possible for human visitors and search engine spiders.
 And for spreading SEO link juice around individual pages.

-If search engine spiders can’t find their way through your entire site architecture.
+Suppose search engine spiders can’t navigate your entire site architecture.
 The effect is that your web pages will not get indexed in the algorithm properly.

-Therefore, you should ensure that search engine crawlers have the required freedom to crawl and index your web page in their search algorithm.
+Therefore, you should ensure search engine crawlers have the freedom to crawl and index your web page in their search algorithm.

-When you link out to other bloggers in your content, is best you let them know you find relevant resources on their website and have linked to it in your published article.
+When you link to other bloggers in your content, you should tell them you find relevant resources on their websites and have linked to them in your published article.